walsh-stephen-su/movie-project-glitch/README.md

 1. Remix this repository to your own glitch account.
 1. Add your remixed URL to your project it should look like: `https://your-random-url.glitch.me/movies`

-## Development

-The `db.json` file contains your "database".
-You can edit this file directly to make changes to your data, and this file will be updated if you make api requests that modify the data.

 ## Specification

 Your application should: